-Humus is decaying organic matter.
+Humus is a decaying organic matter.
 The texture of the soil and its water retaining qualities depend upon the humus.
-A humusy soil has good drainage, is well aerated, and yet retains moisture.
+A humus soil has good drainage, is well aerated, and yet retains moisture.
 Humus is also obtained from decaying mulches.

-It is important that you fertilize at the right time.
-In general, fertilizer should be applied as new plant growth begins.
+It is important that you apply organic lawn fertilizers at the right time.
+In general, organic fertilizers should be applied as new plant growth begins.
 That is usually in spring or fall.

 Hot summer suns and cold winter frosts are alike hard on tender plant growth.
 You should, therefore, fertilize early in the spring after frosts are past so that the growth will harden before summer.
-If you fertilize in the fall, do it after the burning heat of summer is past but in time for new shoots to harden before winter.
+If you apply organic fertilizers in the fall, do it after the burning heat of summer is past but in time for new shoots to harden before winter.

-BULBS should be fertilized with a slow acting fertilizer when they are set out.
+BULBS should be fertilized with a slow acting or slow-release fertilizers when they are set out.
 They may also be fertilized – but not with a high nitrogen fertilizer – after they have bloomed and when the foliage is ripening and next season’s flowers forming.

 TREES may be fertilized by punching holes at the edge of the leaf line and tamping in fertilizer.